PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/devops7.png)

 **Note:**
-* The following represent examples of pipelines that can be created.
+* The above represent examples of pipelines that can be created.
 As stated, these are just examples and it really depends on what is agreed to do in Azure DevOps and what is agreed to do in Azure ML.
 Example: the user might want to train and register the model in an Azure ML notebook and in Azure DevOps he only wants do dowload the model in order to be able to deploy it, if that is the case then the pipeline should only start from task Download the Model onwards.
 * In order to deploy the model the following tasks are mandatory:
    * Download Model
    * Copy Files to Artifact Staging Directory